guardianproject/gpmaven/README.md

-# Guardian Project Maven Android Repository
+# Guardian Project Maven Repo

+For all of your open-source secure, private and anonymous Gradle-powered needs!

+Please visit our "Code" site to learn more about all the libraries in our CipherKit platform: https://guardianproject.info/code

 ## Add the Repository to Your Gradle Setup